Mexico, US presidents to meet amid newly tense relationship | Politics

 Mexico, US presidents to meet amid newly tense relationship

-And I think as a result that leads to issues coming up that AMLO is less comfortable talking about, Andrew Rudman, director of the Mexico Institute at the Wilson Center, said, using the Spanish acronym by which Mexicans refer to the president.US officials want Lpez Obrador to retreat on his reliance on fossil fuels and his campaign to favour Mexicos state-owned electricity utility at the expense of foreign-built plants powered by gas and renewable energy.
+— The U.S.-Mexico relationship — a straightforward tradeoff during the Trump administration, with Mexico tamping down on migration and the U.S. not pressing on other issues — has become a wide range of disagreements over trade, foreign policy, energy and climate change.

-The US-Mexico relationship — a straightforward tradeoff during the Trump adminstration, with Mexico tamping down on migration and the US not pressing on other issues — has become a wide range of disagreements over trade, foreign policy, energy and climate change.
+President Andrés Manuel López Obrador is to visit Washington on Tuesday to meet with President Joe Biden, a month after López Obrador snubbed Biden's invitation to the Summit of the Americas in Los Angeles.

 “I think it is more that the Biden administration has tried hard to re-institutionalize the relationship and restore the relationship that's not centered solely on immigration and trade.
 And I think as a result that leads to issues coming up that AMLO is less comfortable talking about,” Andrew Rudman, director of the Mexico Institute at the Wilson Center, said, using the Spanish acronym by which Mexicans refer to the president.